cotejer/cotejer.github.io/_posts/2021-04-25-evolving-qubits-with-bits.md

 This means that if we have a stabilizer G acting on the quantum state, then G essentially acts as the identity.
 It’s *not* the identity, but the combined action of the operator on the quantum state looks like an identity operation.

-To give you a small example, imagine we start the quantum state in the computational basis state $|\psi\rangle = |00110\rangle$.
+To give you a small example, imagine we start the quantum state in the computational basis state $\vert \psi\rangle = \vert 00110\rangle$.
 It turns out that there are precisely five stabilizer generators which stabilize the state (apart from the identity).
 They are:
 $$
 Z\otimes1\otimes1\otimes1\otimes1, \\
 1\otimes Z\otimes1\otimes1\otimes1, \\